PeterHickman/BanHammer/README.md

 ## To Do

 0. Check and handle ip addresses, including netmasks
-0. Perhaps the crons should be installed by setup?
+0. Should we be logging stuff?